 There’s just no way to be safe with that.

-Look for drive systems made of all, or mostly, metal materials.
-But be aware that most gas-less (flux-cored only) welders do include plastic components in the feed drives.
+Look for drive systems made of all, or mostly all, metal materials.
+But be aware that most gas-less (flux core only) welders do include plastic components in the feed drives.

 Wire Speed Control